Zerui Cheng (程泽瑞)

 Princeton University

-I’m always open to research and industry collaborations.
-Feel free to contact and chat!
+I’m always open to research and industry collaborations, especially around LLM evaluation, synthetic data, and frontier AI systems.
+Feel free to contact me and chat!

 Google Scholar profile Curriculum Vitae